 - Iressa (gefitinib)

 You may hear your oncologist talk about “generations” of these drugs.
-Tarceva is a first-generation EGFR inhibitor, Gilotrif is a second generation, and Tagrisso, a third-generation EGFR inhibitor.
+Tarceva and Iressa are first-generation EGFR inhibitors, Gilotrif and Vizimpro are second generation, and Tagrisso is a third-generation EGFR inhibitor.

 EGFR Inhibitors for Lung Adenocarcinoma

-With three medications available first line for EGFR positive lung adenocarcinoma, how do doctors choose which of these tyrosine kinase inhibitors may work best for your specific cancer?
+With five medications available first line for EGFR positive lung adenocarcinoma, how do doctors choose which of these tyrosine kinase inhibitors may work best for your specific cancer?

 The choice of a particular EGFR inhibitor depends largely on your oncologist’s preference (and your location).
 There are some small differences.
+TAGRISSO is a once-daily prescription medicine for people with metastatic non-small cell lung cancer with certain types of abnormal EGFR genes.
 Iressa has the reputation of having the fewest side effects and may be considered first choice for someone with other major medications conditions or in the elderly.
 In contrast, Gilotrif may have somewhat greater side effects (especially mouth sores) but may also have a larger overall survival benefit.
 Gilotrif may also work a little better for people with an exon 19 gene deletion.
 There are, however, many other factors that your oncologist will consider when recommending an individualized treatment plan for you.

 Resistance to Treatment